JDmoric/HBDset-A_Human_Behaviour_Detection_Dataset/README.md

 # HBset-A Human-Behavior-Dataset-for-YOLO-application
-An open multiple human behavior image dataset for object detection model development
+This is an open multiple human behaviors image dataset (HBset) for object detection model development applied in the public emergency satey.
+The dataset categories the common human behaviours and groups in the public emergency as 8 classes:

+*1. normal_person
+2. kid
+3. holding_crutch
+4. holding_baby
+5. lagging_luggage
+6. playing_phone
+7. pregnancy
+8. using_wheelchair*

+Accurately detecting these behaviours is very helpful for emergency rescue and evacuation strategy-making.
 ## Download link of the HBset (Images and Labels)
 https://connectpolyu-my.sharepoint.com/:f:/r/personal/22038199r_connect_polyu_hk/Documents/HBset?csf=1&web=1&e=YN97Ku
 ## Split the dataset as train, valid and test subset